Teeth Misalignment: Malocclusion Types, Causes & Fixes

 What Is An Underbite Teeth?

-An underbite is a specific type of dental malocclusion where the lower teeth protrude than the upper teeth.
-This condition is often linked to various discomforts including, but not limited to, problems with chewing and the potential risk of sleep apnea.
+An underbite is a type of dental malocclusion where the lower teeth extend beyond the upper teeth.
+This condition can lead to various issues, such as difficulty chewing and an increased risk of developing conditions like sleep apnea.

 Causes of Underbite Teeth